LuuTienPhat/snake-game/README.md

 ## I used:
   * HTML, CSS, Javascript
   * IDE: Visual Studio Code.

+## Detail:
+  * I used Local Storage to store personal records and for ranking.

 ## UI
   - I made two type of UI, for screen below 800px or have touch screen, the app will automatically render Phone UI, else it will show Desktop UI.